selenarakowski/herokuDeployment/README.md

 Go ahead and run the instructions for this installer.
 It'll install a new tool on your computer that lets you create, update, and deploy our apps right from the command line.

+### 4.1 Logging into Heroku

 Go into your command line and type:

 ```
 $ heroku
 ```

-Now you can see all the commands available to us.

-### 4.1 Logging into Heroku

-After the installation the only thing you have to do is to login to `Heroku` just once by typing the following command in your terminal:
+This will install the command line tool, and prompt you to login in.

 ```
-$ heroku login
+$ heroku help
 ```
+Will show you all the commands available.

 You can confirm that your login went well by running a command like: